We take a look at the best places to live in Lisbon for expats looking to enjoy life in Portugal’s vibrant capital.

 Located right in the heart of Lisbon, Baixa is the most renowned neighborhood in the city.
 As a result, it is becoming more popular with property investors who are snapping up apartments.
 The district boasts numerous shops, eateries, and magnificent plazas including Restauradores Square, Praça do Comércio, and Rossio Square.
 As a result of these attractions, the area can get very busy during the daytime.
 But if you’re looking to truly immerse yourself in the bustling Lisbon life, then this is a great choice.

-This upper-town district is home to some of Lisbon’s best nightlife spots and is, therefore, popular with party-goers.
+This upper-town district is home to some of Lisbon’s best nightlife spots and is, therefore, popular with party-goers and local singles alike.
 The area is also famous for its picturesque narrow streets, cheap eateries (or tascas), and stunning architecture.
 It is also where you will find the Elevador da Glória, a vintage wooden tram that links Baixa to Bairro Alto.
 Once you reach the top, you can enjoy a fantastic panoramic view across the city from Miradouro de São Pedro de Alcântara; a beautiful garden with one of the most iconic observation points in Lisbon.
 With live music blaring out until the early hours, this lively district might not be the best place to live if you are a light sleeper.
 Moreover, the prevalence of drinking on the streets can sometimes result in a messy scene the morning after.

 Príncipe Real – which literally means Royal Prince – is often hailed as one of the most fashionable neighborhoods in Lisbon – and it’s not hard to see why.
 It is home to some of the city’s hottest restaurants, bars, art galleries, and alternative shops, making it one of the most sought-after areas to live in.
 The district’s multicultural population also means that you can enjoy food from every corner of the world when exploring the local restaurant scene.
 Add to this the convenience of being within walking distance of the city center, and this is an attractive proposition for expats.
 That said, property can be expensive here; as is the case with most trendy neighborhoods.